kirose/fimet-eclipse/README.md

 **Report:** for display the results of use cases execution

-Just download the jars and add to the plugins folder of eclipse 2018-12
+Just download the jars (FIMET-eclipse-plugins-2018-12.rar) and put it inside "plugins" folder of eclipse 2018-12

 You can download eclipse 2018-12 [**here**](https://www.eclipse.org/downloads/packages/release/2018-12/r)